Frequently Asked Questions

-Q. "How how much can I expect my water pressure to fluctuate after I install this constant water pressure system?"
+Q. "How how much can I expect my water pressure to fluctuate after I install the constant water pressure system?"

-A. The Inline System's constant output pressure should not fluctuate more than 1-2 PSI, even though the overall system's water flow requirement may change dramatically.
+A. The Inline Constant Pressure System's constant output pressure should not fluctuate more than 1-2 PSI, even though the overall system's water flow requirement may change dramatically.

-Q. "What is the incoming pressure requirement for the unit?"
+Q. "What is the incoming pressure requirement for these units?"

-A. It requires a minimum incoming pressure of 3 PSI, while the inline boosting system needs only 1.5 PSI.
+A. The constant pressure system requires a minimum incoming pressure of 3 PSI, while the inline boosting system needs only 1.5 PSI.

-Q. "What is the water flow requirement for the unit?"
+Q. "What is the water flow requirement for the constant pressure unit?"

 A. The system operates on a wide range of flows from flooded suction to 35 GPM.
 The Inline System is not designed to draw/lift water from a source below the pumping unit.
 There is not an incoming flow requirement, other than the system needs to be supplied with a constant supply of water to keep the unit completely full of water at all times.
 It is recommended that the system be supplied with inlet line that is 3/4" in diameter or larger.
 Please note although the unit has no water flow requirement other than being kept full at all times, you still must meet the minimum water pressure requirement of 3 PSI.